ckw017/ckw017.github.io/_posts/2026-07-07-Dodecahedra.md

 </center>

-Sol LeWitt originally planned his installation by hand in a notebook, manually drawing out different combinations of edges and verifying that they meet all the conditions.
-Since cubes have 12 edges and each edge is either present or not, there are a total of 2^12 = 4096 possible combinations of cube edges that potentially needed to be checked for *Incomplete Open Cubes*.
-If we swap cubes for dodecahedra, we'll need account for 30 edges, i.e. 2^30 ≈ 1 billion total combinations.
+Sol LeWitt originally planned his installation by hand in a notebook, manually drawing out different combinations of edges and verifying they meet all the conditions.
+Since cubes have 12 edges and each edge is either present or not, there are a total of 2^12 = 4096 possible combinations of cube edges which potentially needed to be checked for *Incomplete Open Cubes*.
+If we swap cubes for dodecahedra, we'll need to account for 30 edges, i.e. 2^30 ≈ 1 billion total combinations.
 Exploring these by hand would be orders of magnitude more tedious, so we'll need to find a way to automate the process somehow.

 # 30 bits ought to be enough for anybody

-If we want to write a program to search for valid structures a natural way to represent each set of edges is as a 30-bit integer.
+If we want to write a program to search for valid structures, a natural way to represent each set of edges is as a 30-bit integer.
 By numbering each of the edges in a dodecahedron, we can set the corresponding bit to 1 if the edge is present in the structure or 0 otherwise.
 The following animation shows us starting from an empty structure and adding each edge one by one in order, with a